 The examination included BSA Claims Service’s controls related to the services it provides Citizens Property Insurance Corporation when those controls are likely to be relevant to user entities’ internal control over financial reporting.

 About SSAE 18 exam

 The comprehensive audit, under the Statement on Standards for Attestation Engagements No. 18 (AT-C Section 320), reports on an Examination of Controls at a Service Organization Relevant to User Entities’ Internal Control Over Financial Reporting, of the AICPA.
 It covers January 1, 2018 through August 31, 2018.

 SSAE 18 / SOC 1 is designated by the U.S. Securities and Exchange Commission (SEC) as a method for company management to obtain assurance about service organization’s internal controls.
 The requirements of Section 404 of the Sarbanes-Oxley Act of 2002 make SSAE 18 reports even more important to the process of reporting on effective internal controls by public companies.

 A SSAE 18 / SOC 1 examination, widely recognized in the financial industry, represents that a service organization has been through an evaluation of their control activities as they relate to an audit of the financial statements of its customers.
 A Type II report not only includes the service organization’s system description.
 It also includes detailed testing of the design and operating effectiveness of the service organization’s controls.

 About BSA Claims Service

-BSA Claims Service is an all-lines adjusting and claims administration firm, serving Florida, Texas and the Northeast with exemplary field, desk and fast track adjusting, back end litigation and other claims administration services focusing on customer service and quick, accurate claims administration.
+BSA Claims Service is an all-lines adjusting and claims administration firm, serving Florida, Texas and the Northeast.
+Find exemplary field, desk and fast track adjusting, back end litigation and other claims administration services.
+They focus on customer service and quick, accurate claims administration.
 For more information about BSA Claims, visit: BSAClaims.com